 - When ready to serve, evenly sprinkle the surface of the brulée with a thin layer of caster sugar and using a blow torch, (or place under a hot grill ) melt the caster until golden brown.
 Do not hold the flame over the sugar too long in one spot or it will burn.

 - Repeat until you have a thick, golden and hard surface.
 Decorate with the remaining raspberries and a sprig of mint.

 Alternatives to a White Chocolate and Raspberry Creme Brulee

-Creme brulee lends itself so beautifully to many other flavours, so once you have mastered the basic cream you can allow you imagination to go wild.
+Creme brulee lends itself so beautifully to many other flavors, so once you have mastered the basic cream you can allow your imagination to go wild.
 One note of caution, though, the cream is very delicate so don't overpower it.
 Add other ingredients sparingly.

 As seen above white chocolate works well, better than dark.
 If you do want to use chocolate keep the strength of the chocolate low as the high cocoa varieties can be a little bitter.

 Most fruits are happy with a creme brulee though raspberries are a particular favorite, strawberries and other berry fruits can be used.
 An unusual addition can be a little roasted rhubarb, the sharpness of the rhubarb works well with the creaminess.